jarusll/the-logs/index.md

 date: 2022-03-24T00:00:00+05:30
 ---

+# 2022-07-28

+Looked into building GTK apps.
+Vala seems to be the most intuitive for me with better documentation and syntax.
+Things are hacky with other languages.
+I want to build one good gtk app, my gtk magnum opus.

 # 2022-07-27

 Spent the day solving a problem.
 Fingers crossed.
 Wrote about Discoverability in codebase.
 Turns out Static analysis and discoverability are almost same.